Introducing, Leena Mistry of Bespoke Wedding Stationery Business, ‘Ratanji Rani’

 Thank you so much for your time Leena.
 You work is so inspiring and it goes to show that with a little determination, you can achieve anything in life.
 If people would like to get in contact with you or purchase your creations online, how can they do so?

+Thank you.
 The easiest way to get in touch is to send through an email (even just to say hello).
-I also have an Etsy Shop where at the moment I sell a selection of my paper goods and rakhis but I’m hoping in the next few months to add my wedding stationery collection on there too.
 For the social butterflies, there is always Facebook, Twitter or Instagram.